How we engage talent outside of the US

 PEO employees will receive employee benefits in accordance with local employment laws.

 The PEO will pay these employees directly in their local currency via direct deposit and in accordance with local employment laws.
+The Sourcegraph Finance team is responsible for determining the FX rate that is used when PEO contracts are generated.
+This FX rate will be applied to base salary and bonuses/commission.

 Employees via PEO/EOR are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar (2021 & 2022 ), have a profile in Bamboo, and enjoy the same thorough general or team-specific onboarding enjoyed by all other teammates.